How does HIPAA affect Social Media Marketing? Here’s what you need to know.

 The same study shows that 9 out of 10 people trust online reviews as much as personal recommendations, and that patient reviews are more important in the decision-making process even than where their dentist went to school!
 (Source: Futuredontics, “What Dental Patients Want” April 2019.)

-When patients share these images online, your brand is seen by friends, family, and colleagues in their trusted social media network which provides strong and engaging validation for your practice.
+When patients share these custom images online, your brand is seen by friends, family, and colleagues in their trusted social media network which provides strong and engaging validation for your practice.

 For more tips on staying HIPAA compliant on social media, consider the following advice from Innereactive: